Longstreet (TV series)

-Longstreet is an American police procedural that was broadcast on the ABC in the 1971–1972 season (see 1971 in television).
+Longstreet is an American crime drama that was broadcast on ABC in the 1971–1972 season (see 1971 in television).
 A 90-minute pilot movie of the same name aired prior to the debut of the series as an ABC Movie of the Week.

 Synopsis

 The series starred James Franciscus as insurance investigator Mike Longstreet.
-After a bomb (hidden in a champagne bottle) kills his wife, Ingrid, and leaves him blind, the title character pursues and captures the killers.
+After a bomb hidden in a champagne bottle kills his wife, Ingrid, and leaves him blind, the title character pursues and captures the killers.
 He then continues his career as an insurance investigator despite his blindness.
 Longstreet's seeing eye dog was a white German Shepherd called Pax.
 The series was set in New Orleans, but was actually filmed in Los Angeles.

-Mystery fiction novelist Baynard Kendrick was credited in each episode as the creator of the source material for the series, although his character, Captain Duncan Maclain, had little in common with Longstreet aside from their both being blind private detectives.
+Mystery fiction novelist Baynard Kendrick was credited in each episode as the creator of the source material for the series.
+Kendrick's character, Captain Duncan Maclain, was a blind private detective with two German Shepherds.

 Bruce Lee appeared in four episodes as Li Tsung, an antiques dealer and Jeet Kune Do expert who becomes Longstreet's martial arts instructor.
 Wikiquote has quotations from Li Tsung's teachings.

 Twenty-three episodes of the show were aired before it was canceled in 1972.